 To re-use SQL statements or build parameters into SQL statements, making them more flexible, consider creating and using recipient target groups.
-See Section 4.1 Recipient Target Groups for more information on using recipient target groups, and see the Data Administrator's Manual for how to create recipient target groups.
+See Section 5.1 Send to a Recipient Target Group for more information on using recipient target groups, and see the Data Administrator's Manual for how to create recipient target groups.